dg1223/data-structures-and-algorithms/readme.md

-This repository currently contains implementations of basic data structures and algorithms from scratch.
+### This repository contains implementations of basic data structures and algorithms.